RazazFM/TASK-1-IOT/README.md

-## Voice to text & sitting up ESP32
+## Voice to text & Setting up ESP32

 ### THERE ARE TWO TASKS !
 THE ONE TASK IS website for covnverts Voice To Text and i used for this task  HTML & CSS & JS